rickyzhangca/next-tailwind-styled-components-starter/README.md

 3. Check `public/` to update favicons.

+4. Check `package.json` to update project info.

-4. Start building your site from `home.jsx`!
+5. Start building your site from `home.jsx`!

 ## All commands